If you’ve read a novel, you already know how to read the Bible! But a few tips might help . . .

 - Read several chapters of the book at a time.
 (Don’t worry; Bible chapters aren’t as long as most novels!)
 If you only read one page of a novel per day, the story wouldn’t make much sense or be very fun.
 Same with the Bible.

 - Pay attention to the plot and characters.
 If there are things you don’t understand, set them aside for now and keep reading.
 Be on the lookout for humor.

 - Notice how what you’re reading makes you feel and the questions it raises.
 What do you learn about God and how he relates to humanity?
 How might God be speaking to you and your life?

-- Consider using our Thirsty Questions.
+- Consider using our Discovery Questions.
 They're a great way to learn how to explore the Bible.